Wild animal suffering: Weather conditions

 Weather has a strong influence on the health and survival of wild animals.
-Weather phenomena such as heavy snow, flooding and droughts can directly harm animals. and indirectly harm them by increasing the risks of other forms of suffering, such as starvation and disease.
+Weather phenomena such as heavy snow, flooding and droughts can directly harm animals and indirectly harm them by increasing the risks of other forms of suffering, such as starvation and disease.
 Extreme weather can cause the deaths of animals by destroying their habitats and directly killing animals; hailstorms are known to kill thousands of birds.
 Certain weather conditions may maintain large numbers of individuals over many generations; such conditions, while conducive to survival, may still cause suffering for animals.
 Humidity or lack thereof can be beneficial or harmful depending on an individual animals' needs.

 Deaths of large numbers of animals—particularly cold-blooded ones such as amphibians, reptiles, fishes and invertebrates—can take place as a result of temperature fluctuations, with young animals being particularly susceptible.
 Temperature may not be a problem for parts of the year, but can be a problem in especially hot summers or cold winters.
 Extreme heat and lack of rainfall are also associated with suffering and increased mortality by increasing susceptibility to disease and causing vegetation that insects and other animals rely upon to dry out; this drying out can also make animals who rely on plants as hiding places more susceptible to predation.
 Amphibians who rely on moisture to breathe and stay cool may die when water sources dry up.
 Hot temperatures can cause fish to die by making it hard for them to breathe.
 Climate change and associated warming and drying is making certain habitats intolerable for some animals through heat stress and reducing available water sources.
 Mass mortality is particularly linked with winter weather due to low temperatures, lack of food and bodies of water where animals live, such as frogs, freezing over; a study on cottontail rabbits indicates that only 32% of them survive the winter.
 Fluctuating environmental conditions in the winter months is also associated with increased mortality.

 Natural disasters

-Fires, volcanic eruptions, earthquakes, tsunamis, hurricanes, storms, floods and other natural disasters are sources of extensive short- and long-term harm for wild animals, causing death, injury, illness and malnutrition, as well as poisoning by contaminating food and water sources.
-Such disasters can also alter the physical environment of individual animals in ways which are harmful to them; fires and large volcanic eruptions can affect the weather and marine animals may die due to disasters affecting water temperature and salinity.
+Natural disasters such as fires, volcanic eruptions, earthquakes, tsunamis, hurricanes, storms, and floods cause extensive immediate and long-term harm to wild animals.
+These events result in death, injury, illness, and malnutrition, and can also contaminate food and water sources, leading to poisoning.
+Such disasters may alter the physical environment in ways that are harmful to individual animals; for example, fires and large volcanic eruptions can influence weather patterns, while marine animals can be affected by changes in water temperature and salinity.
+Wildfires in particular present significant challenges by causing direct mortality, injury, and displacement of animals, as well as disrupting habitats and reducing food availability.
+The severity and frequency of fires affect species differently depending on factors such as mobility, reproductive cycles, and ecological roles, with some populations experiencing long-term declines as a consequence.